Thailand’s MVNO market 2014

 Thailand has almost 40 million smartphones, of which 25 percent are 4G-enabled devices.
 Smartphone sales are likely to hit 14 million units this year in a market worth $3.2 billion, making the country one of the world’s most attractive smartphone markets.

-MVNO Licenses in Thailand
+MVNO Licenses in Thailand as of 2014

 |Licensee Name||Type||Services||Received the license||End of license|